Futures Price Banding

 - Once the first Indicative Opening Price (IOP) is calculated, it becomes the reference price.

-- During trading hours, the Last Price is the reference price.
+- During trading hours, , the last trade, best bid/ask, or a theoretical value may be used as the reference price.

 - If no IOP or Last Price is established, the Settlement Price remains the reference price until a Last Price is established.

 - In the event of a market emergency, when a market is placed in a non-trading mode during trading hours, the IOP serves as the reference price during the non-regular Pre-Open and Pre-Open/Non Cancel Period.
 If no IOP is available, the Last Price is the reference price.

 Click the icon below to view a video for Futures Price Banding: